MattyMyers22/portfolio_etl/README.md

 ### Config File
 Both the extract_gsheet.py and load.py scripts utilize variables from a config.py file that will need to be created and saved in the scripts directory.
-Copy and paste the examples below while updating the values with yours.
+Copy and paste the examples below into config.py while updating the values with yours.
 Otherwise they could be worked to use environment variables instead.

 **Example config.py script**
 ``` python